-Knowledge of the genetic influence on the molecular mechanisms and pathways that may cause psoriasis is useful in the prevention and treatment of the condition, particularly in the identification of potential drug targets.
+Understanding the genetic influence on the molecular mechanisms and pathways that may cause psoriasis is useful in the prevention and treatment of the condition.
+Furthermore, this information can also assist in the identification of potential drug targets.

-It is generally accepted by medical researchers that a hereditary component of psoriasis exists, as approximately 1 in 3 patients with the condition has a close family member that also suffers from the condition.
-At present, it is believed that both genetic susceptibility and environmental factors are important in the development of psoriasis.
+It is generally accepted by medical researchers that a hereditary component of psoriasis exists, as approximately 1 in 3 patients with the condition has a close family member who also suffers from psoriasis.
+Currently, it is believed that both genetic susceptibility and environmental factors are important in the development of psoriasis.

-There are many gene mutations that may be involved in the pathology of psoriasis and research in this area is continuing to discover more about the mechanisms and contribution of the genes on the immune system and inflammatory response of the body.
-This is discussed in more detail below.
+There are many gene mutations that may be involved in the pathology of psoriasis.
+To this end, research in this area has continued to discover more about the mechanisms and contribution of these genes on the immune system and inflammatory response of the body.

 Analysis of the classic genome-wide linkage has been able to identify genetic loci of chromosomes that are linked to psoriasis, which are referred to as psoriasis susceptibility.
 These include:

 - PSORS1 (30-50% of cases of psoriasis)